scandinavian design history

 The Beginnings of an Iconic Style

 Scandinavian design, now celebrated for its clean lines, natural materials, and functional aesthetic, finds its origins in a fascinating era, long before the tumult of the Second World War.
 This period, marked by the awakening of the first inspirations, laid the foundations for a style that has since captivated the world.
-Scandinavian design is distinguished by iconic figures: Kaare Klint, who transformed furniture comfort; Alvar Aalto, with his organic forms blending functionality and beauty; and Bruno Mathsson, who innovated with wood bending techniques, combining elegance and the avant-garde.
+Scandinavian design is distinguished by iconic figures: Kaare Klint, who transformed furniture comfort; Alvar Aalto, with scandinavian furniture whit organic forms blending functionality and beauty; and Bruno Mathsson, who innovated with wood bending techniques, combining elegance and the avant-garde.

 18th-Century Furniture: A Foundation